 Mr Trump is also expected to face a more unstable Middle East.
 Israel is waging wars in Gaza and Lebanon, as well as confronting Iran.
 Mr Trump has expressed support for Israel's fight against Hamas, but is said to have asked Israeli Prime Minister Benjamin Netanyahu to get the job done quickly.

-Netanyahu has already congratulated Trump on his election victory.
-Meanwhile, senior Hamas official Sami Abu Zuhri said Trump would be tested for his claim that he could end the war within hours as US president.
-"We call on Trump to learn from the mistakes of (US President Joe) Biden," Abu Zuhri told Reuters.
+Netanyahu soon congratulated Trump on his victory.
+Senior Hamas official Sami Abu Zuhri said Trump would be tested for his claim that he could end the war within hours as US president.
+"We urge Trump to learn from the mistakes of (US President Joe) Biden," Abu Zuhri told Reuters.

 Trump wants Gaza conflict to end before inauguration

 Former President Trump is expected to continue supplying weapons to Israel.
-His policy toward Israel is likely to have no strings attached to humanitarian concerns and Trump is likely to give Netanyahu more freedom to choose when it comes to Iran, which Trump has taken a hard line on, according to Reuters.
+His policy toward Israel is likely to have no strings attached to humanitarian concerns and it is likely that Mr. Trump could give Mr. Netanyahu more freedom of choice with Iran, which Mr. Trump has a hardline stance on, according to Reuters.

-But Mr Trump could face a new crisis if Iran, which has stepped up its nuclear programme since he abandoned the nuclear deal with Tehran in 2018, rushes to develop new weapons.
+However, Mr Trump could face a new crisis if Iran, which has stepped up its nuclear program since he abandoned the nuclear deal with Tehran in 2018, rushes to develop new weapons.

-The last time Mr Trump was in the White House, he presided over the signing of the Abraham Accords between Israel, the United Arab Emirates and Bahrain.
-But those diplomatic agreements did not help advance the creation of a Palestinian state in the West Bank and Gaza Strip.
+The last time Mr Trump was in the White House, he presided over the signing of the Abraham Accords between Israel, the United Arab Emirates (UAE) and Bahrain.
+But those diplomatic agreements have not helped advance the creation of a Palestinian state in the West Bank and Gaza Strip.

 Palestinian President Mahmud Abbas has congratulated Donald Trump on his presidential election victory, expressing confidence that Trump will support the Palestinian people's "legitimate aspirations" for statehood.

-Mr. Trump, however, is likely to push for the historic normalization of relations between Israel and Saudi Arabia, an effort initiated during his first term and also pursued by President Biden.
+Mr. Trump, however, is likely to push for a historic normalization of relations between Israel and Saudi Arabia, an effort initiated during his first term and also pursued by President Biden.

 Source: https://thanhnien.vn/ong-trump-dac-cu-tong-thong-kich-ban-nao-cho-xung-dot-o-trung-dong-ukraine-185241106192513266.htm